An old vineyard with natural ground cover in early spring at Casa La Rad.

 On the higher plots, exposure to wind and sunlight, along with more mineral-rich soils, slow down the ripening process.

-The result: wines of vibrant freshness, a more refined profile, and notable capacity to age.
+The result: wines of vibrant freshness, a more refined profile, and notable ageing capacity.

 Where the land becomes wine.